bitovi/academy/src/react-native/03-intro-to-jsx/intro-to-jsx.md

 #### HTML differences

-JSX looks a lot like HTML, and that's intentional.
+JSX looks a lot like HTML, and that’s intentional.
 Browsers understand HTML, JavaScript, and CSS.
 Eventually, anything we build has to be converted into one of those 3 syntaxes.
 Since our UI code will eventually end up as HTML, using JSX means it will be easier to understand and debug the end result in the browser.

 However, JSX is converted into JavaScript and therefore is not an exact mirror of HTML.
 Some of the most noticeable differences include: